As you discover more about WordPress, you may occasionally come across something called a blogroll.

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.

 Need help using widgets?
-Go here if you want to learn more using widgets:
+Go here to learn more about widgets:

 Link Manager – Additional Information

-If you have added many links, the Link Manager plugin lets you easily administer these using filter, search, and sort functionality.
+If you have many links, the Links Manager plugin allows you to easily administer these using sort, search, and filter functionality.

-You can sort links by hovering your mouse over the title of the column you want to sort and clicking on the little black triangle displayed next to the column title …
+To sort links, hover your cursor over the title of the column you want to sort and click on the little triangle displayed next to the column title …

-If you plan to use links extensively on your website or blog, or if you want to add a page containing a list of links to your site (i.e. not just add links on your sidebar), then you may want to look at using a plugin that can help you administer your links, like Link Library.
+If you plan to add a lot of links to your website, or if you want to add a ‘Links’ page to your site (i.e. not just add links on your sidebar), then you may want to look at using a plugin that can help you administer links.

 Link Library